ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 ### Practice: Use Descriptive Type Variable Names for Clarity

-While the convention is to use single-letter type variables like `T`, `U`, `V` for simple cases, in more complex generics consider using more descriptive names.
+While the convention is to use single-letter type variables like `T`, `U`, `V` for common cases, in more complex generics consider using more descriptive names.
 For example: